yashsdoshi/Live_Weather_Website/README.md

-# :octocat: Live Weather Website
+# :octocat: Live Weather Website using `Openweather API`

 The Website allows user to select any city and get the temperature, weather and an icon indicating the current weather back.